DUAL DIAGNOSIS

 Bipolar II disorder: One major depressive episode and at least one hypomanic episode, but no manic episodes.

-Other types: Bipolar and related disorders induced by certain drugs or alcohol or because of a medical condition.[2]
+Other types: Other specified bipolar and related disorders can be induced by certain drugs or alcohol, or they may be due to another medical condition.[2]

 Manic and hypomanic episodes may include: